 Slip and Fall Injuries Happen More Often Than You Think

-When falls result in serious injuries, there are staggering medical expenses that accompany the incident.
+When falls result in serious injuries, there are staggering medical expenses that accompany the incidents.
 In 2015, the medical expenses incurred from nonfatal falls nearly topped $50 billion.
-The continuation of rising health care costs are not going help reduce this astounding figure in the coming years.
+The continuation of rising health care costs are not going to help reduce this astounding figure in the coming years.
 As insurance premiums continue to increase, even people with health insurance who are injured as a result of a slip and fall will struggle to afford to pay their medical bills.
 News articles have frequently cited studies indicating that the majority of Americans do not have $1,000 to cover an unexpected expense, such as a trip to the emergency room.

 What happens when an slip and fall injury leaves you unable to work and in a dire financial situation?

 Just because you were injured as a result of a slip and fall does not mean that you are clumsy or at fault.
 With all the steps you take every day, you don't just fall for no reason.
 There can be a variety of reasons the fall occurred.
 This is where a skilled attorney can be your best ally.
 An experienced attorney can effectively place the blame squarely where it belongs.
 This means placing the costs of your medical bills on whomever is at fault, such as the negligent property owner that caused the slip and fall.
 A slip and fall lawsuit can allow you to recover your medical bills, your time missed from work, and your pain and suffering from the injury.
 At Keller, Melchiorre & Walsh we help make you financially whole again by holding those responsible accountable.

 What are you supposed to do if you are injured as a result of a slip and fall?